Azure/bicep-types-az/generated/app/microsoft.app/2022-01-01-preview/types.md

 a replacement for the Client Secret Certificate Thumbprint.
 It is also optional.
 * **clientSecretCertificateThumbprint**: string: An alternative to the client secret, that is the thumbprint of a certificate used for signing purposes.
 This property acts as a replacement for the Client Secret.
 It is also optional.
-* **clientSecretRefName**: string: The app secret ref name that contains the client secret of the relying party application.
+* **clientSecretSettingName**: string: The app setting name that contains the client secret of the relying party application.
 * **openIdIssuer**: string: The OpenID Connect Issuer URI that represents the entity which issues access tokens for this application.
 When using Azure Active Directory, this value is the URI of the directory tenant, e.g. https://login.microsoftonline.com/v2.0/{tenant-guid}/.
 This URI is a case-sensitive identifier for the token issuer.